 Your choice of lawful basis for processing does not dictate which special category condition you must also apply, and vice versa.
 You should just choose whichever special category condition is the most appropriate in the circumstances.

 To process criminal conviction data you must also have a lawful basis, but additionally, be processing the data in an official capacity, or have specific legal authorisation to do so.
 On the face of it, this would prevent organisations undertaking DBS checks on people working with children or vulnerable adults.
 However, the new 2018 Act adds a number of conditions relating to processing criminal conviction data, including in relation to employment law.

 Although the GDPR itself sets out 10 specific conditions for processing special category data, the new 2018 Act specifies a large number of additional conditions.
-Schedules 1 to 3 of the Data Protection Act provide a full list of conditions, but some examples of these are:
+Schedule 1 of the Data Protection Act provides a full list of conditions, but some examples of these are:

 - The special category data has been made public by the data subject.

 - The data subject has given their consent.

 - Processing of past or present member data by non-profit organisations that have a political, philosophical, religious or trade union aim.